Leveraged finance in France 2026: LBO, mezzanine, unitranche — structure, leverage and tax

 A standard LBO combines two main funding blocks:

 - Equity: contributed by the PE sponsor or the management team.
 Typically 30 to 40% of acquisition value.
-It absorbs the first loss in any downside scenario.
+It absorbs the first loss in any downside scenario, but it is also the residual claim on any upside above the debt repayment.
+Management equity participations (sweet equity, ratchet, vesting) are negotiated alongside the institutional equity.

-- Debt: 60 to 70% of the purchase price, held at a holding company (NewCo or HoldCo).
+- Debt: 60 to 70% of the purchase price, held at a holding company (NewCo or HoldCo) created for the transaction.
 Repayment is funded by dividends upstreamed from the target, drawn from its operating free cash flow.
+A revolving credit facility (RCF) is typically added on top of the term debt to finance day-to-day working capital needs.

 LBO debt pyramid 2026: four layers#